AWG establishes working group on ESG and aviation finance

-AWG has established a working group to assess, provide information, and potentially take action on, ESG geared to the context of aviation financing and leasing .
-The foregoing may include the development of metrics, methods, emissions (and CORSIA-related liability) tracking, reporting and documentation and/or principles geared to the context of aviation financing and leasing.
+AWG assesses, provides information on, and takes action relating to, environmental matters geared to the context of aviation financing and leasing.
+The foregoing includes the development of metrics, methods, emissions (and CORSIA-related liability) tracking, reporting and documentation and/or principles geared to the context of aviation financing and leasing.

 AWG carbon calculator